 It’s the time of year for gathering with friends and family, so I invited my good friend and fellow author, David Lee Summers, and his wife, over for dinner.
-David writes steampunk, science fiction, and horror, so naturally the conversation turned to fiction writing, and famous fictional characters.
+No, David doesn’t write contemporary romance.
+He writes steampunk, science fiction, and horror, so naturally the conversation turned to fiction writing, and famous fictional characters.
 We got to talking about Star Wars.

 I love Star Wars.
 I saw the first one on the big screen a few weeks after it premiered, and it was amazing.
 To me, it was sort of like a sci-fi version of Camelot, complete with knights, a princess, and an evil wizard.
 What made the story work was the characters.
 We talked about how well all the characters were thought out and developed.
 Then came the prequels.
 (Not bad.
 Not great, but not bad.)
 After that came Disney.
 Ugh!
 Suffice to say the rest of the conversation was about the importance of character arcs and consistency in storytelling.